 In normal state this button switches velocity sensitivity on.
-The velocity will have an effect on the filter envelope.
+In orange state The velocity will have an effect on the filter envelope.
 Combined with the filterenv modulation, not only the cutoff can be velocity controlled, but also pitch and pulse width (dependent on the OM and PM settings).
-The velocity range and response can be regulated in the additional knobs row with the two knobs connected to "Velo", the left one for the minimum (called "Floor" as parameter) and the right one for the max (called "Ceil" as parameter).
+The velocity range and response can be set in the additional knobs row with the two knobs connected to "Velo", the left one for the minimum (called "Floor" as parameter) and the right one for the max (called "Ceil" as parameter).
+NEW IN 1.3: Upon a second click to blue LED state velocity goes to volume (amp).
+No scaling here.